zenforic/GMOD-Player-Shield/README.md

 # Player Shield Mod
 > Version 1.2a

-Player Shield Mod is a server-side addon for GMod providing anti-greifing feature.
+Player Shield Mod is a server-side addon for GMod providing anti-greifing features.

 **Features:**